gaborbernat/bernat-tech/content/posts/type-hints/index.md

 ```

 Now you're done.
 Nevertheless, you made your six lines of code sixteen lines long.
 Yay, more code to maintain!
-Increasing your code base only sounds good if you're getting paid by the number line of code written and your manager is
+Increasing your codebase only sounds good if you're getting paid by the number line of code written, and your manager is
 complaining you're not performing well enough.

 ### 3. Interface stub files